Reform of the United Nations Security Council: History

-By 1992, Japan and Germany had become the second- and third-largest financial contributors to the United Nations, and started to demand a permanent seat.
-Also Brazil (fifth largest country in terms of territory) and India (second largest country in terms of population) as the most powerful countries within their regional groups and key players within their regions saw themselves with a permanent seat.
+By 1992, Japan and Germany had become the second and third-largest financial contributors to the United Nations, and started to demand a permanent seat.
+Also Brazil (fifth largest country in terms of territory) and India (largest country in terms of population) as the most powerful countries within their regional groups and key players within their regions saw themselves with a permanent seat.
 This group of four countries formed an interest group later known as the G4.

 On the other hand, their regional rivals were opposed to the G4 becoming permanent members with a veto power.
 They favored the expansion of the non-permanent category of seats with members to be elected on a regional basis.
-Italy, Pakistan, Mexico and Egypt started to form an interest group, known as the "Coffee Club" and later "Uniting for Consensus".
+Italy, Pakistan, Mexico and Egypt started to form an interest group, known as the "Coffee Club" and later Uniting for Consensus.

 Simultaneously, the African Group started to demand two permanent seats for themselves, on the basis of historical injustices and because much of the council's agenda is concentrated in that continent.
 Those two seats would be permanent African seats, that would rotate between African countries chosen by the African group.

 The existing permanent members, each holding the right of veto on Security Council reform, announced their positions reluctantly.
 The United States supported the permanent membership of Japan and India, and a small number of additional non-permanent members.
 The United Kingdom and France essentially supported the G4 position, with the expansion of permanent and non-permanent members and the accession of Germany, Brazil, India, and Japan to permanent-member status, as well as more African countries on the council.
 China supported the stronger representation of developing countries, voicing support for India.
 Russia has also endorsed India's candidature for a permanent seat on the Security Council.